-I have been using the MSI Optix G27C2 monitor for the last six weeks or so and overall I have been very pleased with it.
-It does however come with one draw back that maybe a deal breaker for many.
+I have been using the MSI Optix G27C2 monitor for the last six weeks or so, and overall I have been pleased with its performance.
+It does, however, come with one drawback that may be a deal-breaker for many.

 - 27″ LCD panel LED Backlight (1920 x 1080 Full HD)

 - 144Hz Refresh Rate – Display without after image.

 - 1800R curve panel design – Most suitable for human eye.

 - 1ms response time helps eliminate screen tearing and choppy frame rates.

 - Optimized with MSI Gaming VGA – Make sure you have best experience.

 - AMD FreeSync™ Premium Technology – Tear free, stutter free, fluid gaming.